Gobind Sagar: Location and other aspects

 The reservoir lies in the Bilaspur District and Una District.
 Bilaspur is about 91 km away from the Bhakra Dam.
 Its name was given by former Chairman of PSEB SardarJi Harbans Singh Somal, in honor of 10th Guru Gobind Singh Ji.
 In October and November, when the water level of the reservoir is high, a series of regattas are organised by the Tourism and Civil Aviation department.

 Gobind Sagar was declared a water fowl refuge in 1962.
 Fishing is commonly practiced here.
 It has about fifty one species and sub species.
 Bangana dero, Tor putitora, Sperata seenghala and Mirror carp are some of the common species found here.

 Water Sports

-Govind Sagar Lake reservoir in Una and Bilaspur Districts of Himachal Pradesh with its 56 km length and nearly 3 km breadth.
-It offers a variety of water-sports activities in close collaboration with the Directorate tourism and Civil Aviation and Directorate of Mountaineering and Allied Sports.
-Due to seasonal water level fluctuation, watersports are mainly confined to half of the year i.e. August to January.
-During this period the activities include swimming, surfing, water-skiing, kayaking, rowing, canoeing, white water river rafting.
-Courses are conducted at three levels – beginners, intermediate and advance.
-For this Tourism Department of Himachal Pradesh has constructed a huge Water Sports Complex in Luhnu Ground, Bilaspur with all the boarding, lodging and equipment facilities.
-River rafting or white water rafting, as it is also called, is swiftly making Bilaspur a focus for this sport.
-Non swimmers and novices can also have this thrilling experience in an inflatable rubber dinghy, on some of the gentler rapids.
+The Govind Sagar Lake, with its 56 km length and nearly 3 km breadth, offers a variety of water-sports activities in collaboration with the Directorate tourism and Civil Aviation and Directorate of Mountaineering and Allied Sports.
+Due to seasonal water level fluctuation watersports are mainly confined to one half of the year, from August to January.
+During this period, the activities include swimming, surfing, water-skiing, kayaking, rowing, canoeing, and white water river rafting.
+Courses are conducted at three levels – beginner, intermediate and advance.
+For this, the Tourism Department of Himachal Pradesh has constructed a Water Sports Complex in Luhnu Ground, Bilaspur, with boarding, lodging and equipment facilities.
+River rafting is making Bilaspur a focus for this sport.